Thursday, 13 July 2023

 July 13 Patmos and the Monastery of St John & the Apocalypse Cave

 The monastery and cave are high on a hill but we were fortunate to have a bus to take us most of the way up from the port to the fortress-like Monastery of St. John, built in the C11th.
 Absolutely stunning with its iconography and frescos squeezed into a tiny space.
 Today only 15 monks reside in the monastery.
-We then traipsed down the hill a little ways to have a look at the cave, the Apocalypse cave, where St John wrote.
+We then traipsed down the hill a little way to have a look at the cave, the Apocalypse Cave, where St John wrote.
 Quite inspiring.

 The museum at the monastery held many precious items